March 21, 2021

 This is hard news for us, too.
 Jesus says, “Whoever serves me must follow me, and where I am, there will my servant be also.
 Whoever serves me, the Father will honor.”
 Only by embracing death, denouncing life, and following Jesus through death to life can we be true disciples.

-We might not like the idea of dying to self, or “hating” ourselves – it doesn’t sit well with our culture’s emphasis on building self-esteem.
-After all, even Jesus said “love your neighbor as you love yourself.”
+We might not like the idea of dying to self, or “hating” ourselves – it doesn’t sit well with our culture’s emphasis on putting ourselves first or building our self-esteem.
+After all, even Jesus said, “love your neighbor as you love yourself.”

 But that isn’t what he’s talking about here.
 Jesus is referring to the life we live in this broken world, where self-centeredness prevents us from being God-centered.
 That life is doomed to death, and by dying to it, Christ offers us eternal life.